LBL-EESA/TECA/doc/rtd/developer.rst

   variable prepended with `m_`
 * use the `this` pointer to call member functions and access member variables
 * use PIMPL idiom
-* use `std::shared_ptr` in place of C style pointers for data structures thaat are costly to copy.
+* use `std::shared_ptr` in place of C style pointers for data structures that are costly to copy.
 * use TECA's convenience macros where possible
 * use const qualifiers when ever possible